When to plant Soybeans in Mitchell County, KS

 Mitchell County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 16 and first fall frost is October 18.

-Mitchell County County sits in USDA Zone 6a.
+Mitchell County sits in USDA Zone 6a.
 Soybeans grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Soybeans grow in Mitchell County County's climate?
+Can Soybeans grow in Mitchell County's climate?

 Your Mitchell County Garden Planner — Free